pythonindia/inpycon2023/data/coc.md

 - Listen with empathy when someone has a different perspective.

-- Talk to the volunteers if you notice that something could be better.
+- Talk to the volunteers if you see something inappropriate or feel something is wrong.

 - All communication should be appropriate for a professional audience, including people from many different backgrounds.